graylan0/gpt-llama-gui/README.md

 (No Prompt Pre Trained Post Trained Generating Transformer)

-Gray00 from One Love IPFS created a community inspired Artificial Inteillgence tool using Free/Open Source GPT-NEO 125M Model along with a free/open source python Graphics User Interface.
+Gray00 from One Love IPFS created a community inspired Artificial Inteillgence tool using the Free/Open Source GPT-NEO 125M.
 This GUI uses the Transformers library with a (Zero Pre Orompted) GPT-Neo model, and the customtkinter library to create the user interface.

 ### Graphical Demo with Quantum Equations